How To Leverage Your Surgical Practice Marketing

 Respond to negative and positive reviews

-It might seem daunting to keep on top of your reviews, but there are a number of very effective tools that can help you with this task.
-Tools like Social Mention, SentiOne, Review Push, and simple Google Alerts make it easier to monitor online reviews.
+It might seem daunting to keep on top of your reviews, but there are a number of very effective tools that make it easier to monitor online reviews, such as:

 6. Local publications and radio ads

-Paper ads and publications are still surprisingly effective.
+Paper ads and publications are still surprisingly effective for marketing surgical practices.
 Flyers with information about your services can be placed in community centers and shopping malls, bringing you a lot of visibility.
 Local newspapers and magazines reach people who live close to your practice – likely your target patients.

 Although music has gone digital, radio is still a surprisingly effective way to promote your practice.
 90% of the US residents still listen to the radio, with most people staying loyal to just one or two stations.
 Choose your local station and/or the one that is most popular with your target age and gender demographic, and keep your practice ads short and to the point.
 And remember, jingles can still be very memorable and effective!